bcgov/sdpr-cdw-etl-pipelines/chips/chips-src-to-stg/README.md

 Since our ETL servers require offline installs, I created a folder called `venv_downloads` to house all of the `.whl` files, which can be installed by following the instructions on offline package installs above.

-To refresh the venv_downloads folder based on the current `requirements.txt` file, you need to be on a machine that let's you access the internet so you can run pip installations.
+To refresh the venv_downloads folder based on the current `requirements.txt` file, you need to be on a machine that let's you access the internet so you can use `pip download ...`.
 From such a machine:
-1. create a new folder
-2. `cd [new folder]`
-3. `pip download -r ../requirements.txt`
-4. delete all .whl files in venv_downloads
-5. paste all the .whl files downloaded in the new folder in venv_downloads
+1. delete existing whl files in the wheels folder
-6. delete the new folder
+2. download the whl files for all packages in requirements.txt into the wheels folder: `pip download -r ../requirements.txt -d wheels`

 Now, you can merge these changes made on your local machine into the main branch, pull the changes on the servers, and do an offline install on the servers.